kahootbird/100-days-of-code/log.md

 ### Day 23: Octobor 24, 2021
 Figured out how to manually move vue build to ejs from npm run build command

+### Day 24: Octobor 25, 2021
+Worked towards getting API working to connect to DB in mini messageboard app.